Asia Business Taskforce

 On Friday 5 October 2019, the Business Council of Australia and Asia Society Australia announced the formation of an Asia taskforce of senior leaders from the business, education and government sectors to examine how Australian companies and organisations can increase their presence and position in Asia to ensure our continued prosperity and deliver progress for future generations.

-Over the next 12 months the taskforce will examine how Australia can build and enhance its position with the powerhouse Asian economies in our proximity, diversify our economic partners, and prepare for a more strategically and economically competitive region.
+The taskforce examines how Australia can build and enhance its position with the powerhouse Asian economies in our proximity, diversify our economic partners, and prepare for a more strategically and economically competitive region.

-The taskforce will meet for the first time next month with the aim of delivering a series of policy recommendations to government.
+Throughout 2020, the taskforce aims to delivering a series of policy recommendations to government.

 Chairman of the Asia taskforce, Mark van Dyck, said: